BoysInSkirts/BoysInSkirts/README.md

   - Ability to define page templates and which fields are editable.
 - Media library:
   - Upload, automatic image resizing, thumbnails, metadata, reference counting.
+  - **All media and asset files are uploaded to and served from the CMS backend.**
 - Human models:
   - CRUD, name, body type tags (slim, average, plus-size), skin tone tags, preview thumbnails, default pose.
   - 3D model references (glTF/GLB) or baked preview images.